yashmadan123/mslearn-openai/Instructions/Labs/hol-use-your-own-data-lab1.md

    What are some facts about New York?
    ```

-You'll notice a very different response this time, with specifics about certain hotels and a mention of Margie's Travel, as well as references to where the information provided came from.
+    >**Note:** You'll notice a very different response this time, with specifics about certain hotels and a mention of Margie's Travel, as well as references to where the information provided came from.
 If you open the PDF reference listed in the response, you'll see the same hotels as the model provided.

-Try asking it about other cities included in the grounding data, which are Dubai, Las Vegas, London, and San Francisco.
+1. Try asking it about other cities included in the grounding data, which are Dubai, Las Vegas, London, and San Francisco.

     > **Note**: **Add your data** is still in preview and might not always behave as expected for this feature, such as giving the incorrect reference for a city not included in the grounding data.

 ### Task 6: Set up an application in Cloud Shell